ColorlibHQ/gentelella/README.md

 * [Bootstrap Admin Templates](https://colorlib.com/wp/bootstrap-admin-templates/ "List of Premium Bootstrap Admin Templates by Colorlib") - List of premium Bootstrap admin templates that uses a minimal flat or material design.
 Majority of these themes uses AngularJS but HTML5 versions are also available.
 * [WordPress Admin Templates](https://colorlib.com/wp/wordpress-admin-dashboard-themes-plugins/ "List of WordPress Admin Dashboard Templates and Plugins by Colorlib") - List of the best WordPress admin dashboard templates and plugins that will add a personal touch to your WordPress dashboard.
 * [WordPress Themes](https://colorlib.com/wp/free-wordpress-themes/ "List of Free WordPress themes by Colorlib") - A huge selection of the best free WordPress themes that are all licensed under GPL and are available for personal and commercial use without restrictions.

+## License information
+Gentellela is licensed under The MIT License (MIT).
+Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+But you always need to state that Colorlib is the original author of this template.

+Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and @puikinsh